-From clothing to impressively festive flowers including Christmas cactuses and poinsettias, to jewellery, state-of-the-art technology and hampers, there is something to suit each and every one of your friends and family.
+From clothing to impressively festive flowers including Christmas cactuses and poinsettias, to jewelry, state-of-the-art technology and hampers, there is something to suit each and every one of your friends and family.

-If you have an aunty in Outer Mongolia or an uncle in the Outback, it’s now easier than ever to show them you’re thinking of them.
+If you have an aunt in Outer Mongolia or an uncle in the Outback, it’s now easier than ever to show them you’re thinking of them.

 A number of online stores will even offer special festive discounts and free postage.

 Instead of leaving everything until the last minute and panic buying, create a list.
-If you’re super organised, you may even wish to create a spreadsheet.
+If you’re super organized, you may even wish to create a spreadsheet.